AntonSol919/linkspace/crates/common/README.md

-The internals for the liblinkspace crate.
+The internals for the linkspace crate.
 Everything here can break and offers very little stability.